SashiDo/awesome-teachable-machine/README.md

 <ul>
  <li><a href="https://coral.ai/projects/teachable-machine/#project-intro">Embedded Teachable Machine</a> -  This project is a direct re-implementation of f Creative Lab's original Teachable Machine and teaches you how to build a computer vision kit that can learn to recognize different objects in mere minutes.</li>
+  <li><a href="https://dev.to/devdevcharlie/acoustic-activity-recognition-in-javascript-2go4">Acoustic activity recognition in JavaScript</a> - A prototype of a browser-based acoustic activity recognition system, classifying speaking, coughing, typing, brushing teeth, and my phone ringing</li>
  <li><a href="https://towardsdatascience.com/easily-create-an-ai-app-for-your-phone-zero-coding-experience-2d38afd4db14">Easily create an AI app for your phone — zero coding experience</a> - An experimental visual manual of the Royal Enfield motorbike made with p5js and teachable machine for the mobile phone. </li>
  <li><a href="https://learn.adafruit.com/teachable-machine-raspberry-pi-tensorflow-camera?view=all">Raspberry Pi + Teachable Machine = Teachable Pi</a>Train Raspberry Pi to recognize custom models, without a lot of work.</li>
  <li><a href="https://www.hackster.io/alankrantas/use-teachable-machine-ai-to-control-anything-2ad1ee">Use Teachable Machine AI to Control Anything</a> - Check out how to easily employ AI image/sound recognition for your microcontrollers, even if you know nothing about machine learning.</li>